IBM-Bluemix-Docs/certificate-manager/order-certificates.md

 "certificate_manager_url": "certificate_manager_url",
     "event_type": "cert_domain_validation_required" | "cert_domain_validation_completed", // The first event is for adding the required challenge TXT record and the second is for clearing that same TXT record once the challenge has finished.
-    "certificateCRN": "<CERTIFICATE_CRN>", // The ordered certificate CRN "domain_validation_method": "dns-01", // Specifies the domain validation method, currently only DNS validation is available.
+    "certificateCRN": "<CERTIFICATE_CRN>", // The ordered certificate CRN "userToken": "<USER_TOKEN>", /// The IAM token holding the identity of user who ordered the certificate "domain_validation_method": "dns-01", // Specifies the domain validation method, currently only DNS validation is available.
     "domain": "<ORDERED_DOMAIN>", // The requested domain, a different challenge is sent for each domain in the order (primary and each of the alternative domains).
     "challenge": {